Updated: Jul 7

 “Uh – why am I – are you okay?” the guy’s voice sounded alarmed.

 Jay took a shaky breath and looked back at the guy.
-“Look, I want to help you but the – um – I just have a feeling that moving you right now might make it worse.
+“Look, I want to help you but– I just have a feeling that moving you right now might make it worse.
 Okay?
 I’ll...
 I’m sure someone called for help by now, or maybe I can check if – “

 “Everyone stay calm!”
 Miss Former College Town Belle of 1993 yelled out.
 “I have called the authorities and an ambulance is on the way.
 Is anyone hurt?”

-“Oh,” Jay said, crouching again.
-“Yes, of course.”
-She swept away the shattered glass as best she could with the edge of her dress, and lowered herself to sit beside him.
+“Of course.”
+Jay swept away the shattered glass as best she could with the edge of her dress, and lowered herself to sit beside him.
 She had seen enough television to know that people went into shock in these sorts of situations, and he’d lost some blood – she needed to keep him calm, awake... or at least probably.
 Either way, it was best to be safe, right?
 “I’m Jay – Jayana.
 And you are...?”

-“Kyle,” he said, giving her a smile that clearly was more polite than joyful.
+“Kyle.”
+He gave her a smile that was more polite than joyful.
 But his eyes looked glad to have her there.

-He was kind of hot, Jay realized now that she was truly looking at him, and seemed to be about her age.
-But what kind of 20-year-old guy frequented beauty pageants?
-“So what brought you here?” she asked him, partially to keep him conversing and partly because she was curious.
+He was kind of attractive, Jay realized now that she was truly looking at him, and seemed to be about her age.
+But what 20-year-old guy frequented beauty pageants?
+“So what brought you here?” she asked, partially to keep him conversing and partly because she was curious.

-Kyle grimaced as he shifted upward, half-sitting but leaning back on his hands.
+Kyle grimaced as he half-sat, leaning back on his hands.
 “Oh.
 Ouch.
 Yeah, that feeling sucks.”
 After a moment he looked back at her, his face a shade paler from the pain.
 “Just here to see all the hot chicks, you know?”